Keyboard shortcuts

 • Reserved pages (0-1) are allocated at initialization

-• Record pages are allocated on demand
+• Record pages and B-tree node pages are allocated on demand

 • Pages can be interleaved between tables